 If your child has trouble sleeping with the brace, apply a memory foam or similar type of padding over the mattress for increased comfort.

-There is a very small chance that PC could reoccur after treatment with the DCD.
+There is a very small chance that pectus carinatum could reoccur after treatment with the dynamic compression device.
 Recurrence has most commonly been noted during a rapid growth spurt and typically several months after the correction.
 In those instances, we would begin treatment with the brace again until the correction was made.

 If the brace has been worn as directed by the physician and has been worn for at least two years without improvement, surgical intervention may be considered.
-At this time, the patient and his or her parents and the surgeon would discuss options and form a new plan of care.
+At that time, the patient and his or her parents/guardian and the surgeon would discuss options and form a new plan of care.